Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6670 (OEM) should perform quite a bit faster than the GeForce 8600 GT 256MB GDDR3 overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6670 (OEM) should be a lot faster than the GeForce 8600 GT 256MB GDDR3 overall. (explain)

-Pixel RateThe Radeon HD 6670 (OEM) is quite a bit (more or less 48%) better at AA than the GeForce 8600 GT 256MB GDDR3, and also able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon HD 6670 (OEM) should be quite a bit (approximately 48%) more effective at AA than the GeForce 8600 GT 256MB GDDR3, and also able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison